 Could I try before I buy?

-Some companies will allow “try before you buy”, with others you will have to pay then have your money refunded if the system is returned undamaged within a certain period of time.
-The time stipulated by the seller.
-At ihear we let people try before they buy.
+Some companies will allow “try before you buy”; with others you will have to pay, then have your money refunded if the system is returned undamaged within a certain period of time.
+The time is stipulated by the seller.

-Some Charities have loan equipment as do some Social Services but you will have to check.
-Hearing Link will be able to help.
+Some charities loan equipment, as do some Social Services, but you will have to check.

 FM Systems work with cochlear implants.
 Speak with the supplier as you may also have to involve your implant centre.